Project Materials

 ABSTRACT

-The y used a descriptive research design using a qualitative and quantitative approach.
+The study used a descriptive research design using a qualitative and quantitative approach.
 An in-depth interview and questionnaire were used to survey 78 teachers, 129 pupils, and 9 inspectors.
 SPSS was used to analyze qualitative data descriptively, whereas theme analysis was employed to examine qualitative data.

 CHAPTER ONE